vrmeet/thexr/README.md

 Copy .env.sample to .env (ignored by git) to add secrets

 Start a postgres DB by running `docker-compose up -d`

+Start the server locally using `./server`

+Start e2e tests using `npx cypress open` from the `assets` folder

 <!-- Install your AWS creds at .aws using aws cli configure command.
 (Required to run cdk)